DigimonFrankie/Projects/Predicting Credit Card Customer Churn: A Data-Driven Approach to Retention Strategy/ReadMe.md

   - Low transaction count/frequency
   - Fewer product relationships
   - Declining transaction trends
-- **Actionable insight:** Customers with dropping engagement and fewer recent transactions are at highest churn risk—these are your top retention targets.
+- **Actionable insight:** Customers with dropping engagement and fewer recent transactions are at highest churn risk—these are top retention targets.

 ---